DETAILED ACTION

 Therefore, it would have been obvious to someone of ordinary skill in the art before the

-effective filing date of the claimed invention to have modified Zuniga (6361419) to incorporate the teachings of Zuniga (6183354) provide a swinging mechanism in the form of o-rings to functionally provide a coupling/sealing component between the gimbal rod and bushing, maintaining engagement between the partitioning portion and head base portion.
+effective filing date of the claimed invention to have modified Zuniga to incorporate the teachings of Duescher and provide a spherical bearing to functionally provide a coupling component between the gimbal rod and bushing, maintaining engagement between the partitioning portion and head base portion, and allotting for spherical-action rotation of the housing, preventing undesired titling of the workpiece caused by abrading forces ([0035]).

 Examiner’s Note: